Ricky Stanicky: Plot

 As children, Dean, Wes, and JT pull a Halloween prank by lighting a bag of dog feces on a neighbor’s porch, accidentally setting fire to a nearby scarecrow.
 To avoid blame, Dean writes the name "Ricky Stanicky"—an imaginary out-of-town kid—on a discarded costume piece.
 The police believe Ricky is responsible, and the trio begin using the fake identity to get out of trouble.

 Twenty years later, the three men still use Ricky Stanicky as a scapegoat for personal and professional obligations.
 JT is preparing for the birth of his child with his wife Susan, and Dean is in a relationship with Erin.
 Claiming Ricky has relapsed with testicular cancer and is alone in Albany, New York, "Ricky" (really Wes, impersonating him via a call) prompts the men to "visit" him.
 In reality, they take a vacation to see musician Marc Rebillet in Atlantic City, New Jersey while telling their partners they are supporting their sick friend.
 They switch off their phones and continue documenting fictional events in the "Ricky Stanicky Bible."

-In Atlantic City, they encounter Rod, an eccentric actor and adult parody singer.
+In Atlantic City, they encounter Rod Rimestead, an eccentric actor and adult parody singer.
 When Susan goes into premature labor, the men rush home but miss the birth.
 At the hospital, JT’s mother-in-law, Leona, grows suspicious that Ricky doesn’t exist.
 Wes nearly confesses, but Dean insists Ricky is real and recently celebrated five years cancer-free.
 Leona then insists Ricky attend the baby’s bris.

 To maintain the lie, Dean hires Rod to impersonate Ricky Stanicky at the bris.
+Desperate for work, and to avoid suspicious characters looking for him, he agrees, during which he self-detoxes from the alcohol in his system.
 Rod quickly wins over the guests with his charm, impressing Leona, Erin’s cousin Carly, and the trio’s boss, Ted Summerhayes.
-When Rod claims to know Carly’s ex-boyfriend, Gary Polisner, the group attempts to drug him with ketamine, but the rabbi mistakenly ingests it.
+Rod even meets with Keith, who is accusing Wes of being lazy and wants to end things, until Rod mentioned Wes was spending his time writing children's novels.
+When Rod claims to know Carly’s ex-boyfriend, Gary Polisner, the group attempts to drug him with ketamine, but the rabbi mistakenly ingests it, and learned that Rod never met Gary in person, but via the commercials.
 During the circumcision, the sedated rabbi falters, leaving the job unfinished.
 Rod, as Ricky, completes the procedure using a cigar cutter, which earns him admiration from all present.